 The student's allocation of any refund is distributed only after the requirements of federal and non-federal aid programs are satisfied.
-See Financial Aid Return of Title IV Funds Policy for additional information.
+See Financial Aid Return of Title IV Funds Policy for additional information .
 Return of Title IV Funds Policy The Higher Education Amendments of 1998, Public Law 105-244 mandate the way funds paid toward a student's education are to be calculated when a recipient of Title N funds withdraws.
 The federal "Return of Title IV Funds" formula dictates the amount of Federal Title IV aid that must be returned to the federal government by the school and the student.
 The federal formula requires a return of Title N aid if the student received federal financial assistance in the form of a Pell Grant, Federal Supplemental Educational Opportunity Grant, Federal Direct Subsidized and Unsubsidized Loans, or PLUS loan.
 A statutory federal formula is applied through the 60% point of each semester to determine the amount of the Title IV funds a student has earned at the date of withdrawal.
 After the 60% point in the semester, a student has earned 100% of Title IV funds.
 The percentage of Title IV aid to be returned is equal to the number of calendar days remaining in the semester divided by the number of calendar days in the semester.
 Scheduled breaks of more than 5 consecutive days are excluded.
 Examples of the Return of Title IV Funds policy are available upon request from the Office of Student Affairs.
 If any funds remain after the return of the Title IV aid, they will be used to repay state funds, private or institutional aid.
 If there is an unpaid balance, then all aid sources will be repaid before any funds are returned to the student.
 If funds are released to a student because of a credit balance on the student's account, then the student maybe required to repay some of the federal financial aid.

 PROGRAM EFFECTIVENESS The withdrawal rate for the 2020-2021 academic year was 36.5%.
 The withdrawal rate for the 2021-2022 academic year was 31.1%.
+The withdrawal rate for the 2022-2023 academic year was 20 %.
+The withdrawal rate for the 2023-2024 academic year was 32.5%.
 84.6% or 11 of 13 students in the class of 2021 graduated.
 88.9% or 16 of 18 students in the class of 2022 graduated.
-For the class of 2021, 100% lof those reporting we reemployed as registered nurses within twelve months of graduation.
+100% or 17 of 17 students in the class of 2023 graduated.
+92.3% or 12 of 13 students in the class of 2024 graduated.
+For the class of 2024, 100% of those reporting we reemployed as registered nurses within twelve months of graduation.
 Graduate satisfaction statistics are available upon request from the director of the school.
 The NCLEX-RN pass rate for the Class of 2020 was 73%.
 The NCLEX-RN pass rate for the Class of 2021 was 90%.
 The NCLEX-RN pass rate for the Class of 2022 was 88%.
+The NCLEX-RN pass rate for the Class of 2023 was 78.5%.
+The NCLEX-RN pass rate for the Class of 2024 was 92%.
 The state average NCLEX-RN pass rate for first-time test-takers was 82% and the national average was 82%.
 BSN Completion Programs There are several types of BSN completion programs available to Graham graduates, including online programs.
-Graham Hospital School of Nursing has informal articulation agreements with several program s, including Methodist College, Peoria, Illinois.
 RN to BSN Pathway We are partnered with Illinois State University to provide a seamless transition to earn your BSN degree.
 Dual enrollment will be offered starting in the second year of Graham Hospital School of Nursing.